Diamond Glossary

 -

-The stone is set into the metal of the ring itself and is flush with the surface.
+Otherwise known as a gypsy setting, the stone is set into the metal of the ring itself and is flush with the surface.
 The stones are well protected as they do not rise above the surface of the ring.
+Find out more about each diamond setting here.

 -